 Exceptions to this policy may be made by Resource Development Committee of the Board of Directors.

 Establishment of value is always the responsibility of the donor.
-If the item is not useable, but is marketable, the Resource Development Office will inform the donor if it is their opinion that the value placed on the item by the donor cannot be realized by its sale.
+If the item is not usable, but is marketable, a representative from the Development Office will inform the donor if it is their opinion that the value placed on the item by the donor cannot be realized by its sale.

 Other matters that will be taken into consideration by the Zoo before deciding on acceptance of gifts of personal property will be: transportation cost, storage cost, cost of selling, and maintenance and repairs.